 Anaheim peppers are a mild variety of chile pepper typically used in Mexican and Southwestern cooking.
 Mainstays of American-Mexican cuisine, canned green chiles are made from Anaheim peppers and provide a nice flavor and some added heat to a dish.

 Origins of the Anaheim Pepper

 If you're wondering if Anaheim peppers are named after the city in Southern California, then you'd be correct.
 They were first grown here commercially by a businessman named Emilio Ortega who founded the company that still sells canned green chiles under his name.

-Anaheim peppers actually originated in New Mexico, where a slightly hotter version is cultivated to this day — though they go by the name of "New Mexico chiles," or sometimes "Hatch chiles," Hatch being the name of a town in New Mexico known for its chile crop.
+But while Anaheim peppers are named after the city in Southern California, they actually originated in New Mexico, where a slightly hotter version is cultivated to this day.
+This hotter version of the Anaheim pepper goes by the name of "New Mexico chiles" or sometimes "Hatch chiles," Hatch being the name of a town in New Mexico known for its chile crop.

+Did you know that peppers are a fruit?
+And, like any fruit, they come in a wide array of varietals and hybrids.
 Even within the category known as Anaheim, varietals with names such as "Big Jim" and "No. 9" are typical.